 Explanation:

-In this example, we use the partial_sort function to partially sort the first three smallest elements in the vector v.
-After that, it puts these elements in ascending order at the beginning of the vector, and the rest of the elements remain unordered.
+In this instance, we employ the partial_sort function to partially arrange the three smallest elements within the vector v.
+Subsequently, these elements are arranged in ascending order at the start of the vector, while the remaining elements retain their unordered positions.

 Conclusion